Norio Honaga

-Norio Honaga (保永 昇男, Honaga Norio) (born August 11, 1955) is a retired Japanese professional wrestler and referee.
+Norio Honaga (保永 昇男, Honaga Norio) (born August 11, 1955) is a Japanese retired professional wrestler and referee.

 Career

 New Japan Pro-Wrestling (1980–1984)

 Norio Honaga debuted for New Japan Pro-Wrestling on April 25, 1980, against Hiro Saito.
 In November 1982, after over two years on the undercard, Honaga was sent to on an excursion to Mexico, wrestling for Universal Wrestling Association.
 He returned to NJPW in March 1984, but political turmoil within the promotion forced Honaga to leave the promotion six months later.

 All Japan Pro Wrestling (1984–1987)

 After leaving NJPW, Honaga joined Riki Choshu's Japan Pro-Wrestling group, which joined forces with All Japan Pro Wrestling.
 In July 1985, Honaga won his only title in AJPW, the All Asia Tag Team Championship, with Isamu Teranishi, as Animal Hamaguchi gave his half to Honaga due to injury.
 He and Teranishi would hold on to the belts for over three months, before losing them to Takashi Ishikawa and Mighty Inoue in October 1985.
 Honaga remained with AJPW until March 1987.